dylan-lang/opendylan/documentation/getting-started-ide/source/com-projects.rst

 The New Project wizard can generate custom (vtable) and dual (vtable and dispatch) COM interfaces.
-They are available on the wizard’s stub-selection page, from the options “Custom (vtable) interfaces” and “Dual interfaces”.
+They are available on the wizard’s stub-selection page, from the options "Custom (vtable) interfaces" and "Dual interfaces".

 Because custom and dual interfaces generate both server and client interfaces, it is necessary to ensure that the names of the server and